Unforgiven (TV series)

-Unforgiven is a three-part British television drama series, written by Sally Wainwright and directed by David Evans, that first broadcast on ITV (ITV1 and UTV) in January 2009, and later on STV in 2012.
-Produced by the Red Production Company, Unforgiven follows Ruth Slater (Suranne Jones), a woman found guilty of murdering two police officers when she was a teenager.
+Unforgiven is a three-part British television drama series, written by Sally Wainwright and directed by David Evans, that premiered on ITV (ITV1 and UTV) in January 2009.
+Set in Yorkshire, Unforgiven follows Ruth Slater (Suranne Jones), a woman found guilty of murdering two police officers when she was a teenager.
 Upon release from prison, Ruth is determined to find her sister, who was adopted shortly after the incident.
-The series is set in Yorkshire, specifically the village of Boothtown in Halifax.

-Broadcast across three consecutive Mondays at 9:00 pm, the series averaged 7 million viewers across its run.
-Unforgiven won the award for Best Drama Series or Serial at the 2009 RTS Programme Awards.
-The series was released on DVD on 2 February 2009.
-A film adaptation of the series, named The Unforgivable, starring Sandra Bullock and directed by Nora Fingscheidt, was released in theaters on 24 November 2021, prior to streaming on Netflix on 10 December.
+Unforgiven won the award for Best Drama Series or Serial at the 2009 Royal Television Society Awards.

+Synopsis

+Ruth Slater, a woman found guilty of murdering two police officers when she was a teenager, is released from prison.
+She is determined to find her sister, who was adopted shortly after the incident.